 People from the Tonga tribe make up the majority of the population in the Chibako village area, of which Mwaya Beach is a part.
 However, many people have moved to the village from other parts of Malawi and Mozambique for fishing, marriage, establishing small businesses, war refuge, and government job appointments.
 Therefore, the villagers are very accepting of outsiders.

-As many of the men have worked outside of Malawi, English is commonly spoken.
-Few women, however, speak anything other than ChiTonga, the local dialect.
 For various reasons, people are uncomfortable actually living near the lakeshore, mainly because the soil is very sandy and unfavourable for farming and raising livestock, making the beaches fairly unpopulated.
 Unlike some indigenous groups in southern and central Africa, the Tonga people are traditionally very calm and passive.
 And like most Malawians, they are generally incredibly friendly.

 The Surrounding Area

-Built around several small bays on rolling hills, Nkhata Bay is a bustling, potentially picturesque port town with a market, superette, several craft and curio stalls, and a handful of other guest lodges and restaurants.
+Built around several small bays on rolling hills, Nkhata Bay is a bustling, potentially picturesque port town with a market, shops, several craft and curio stalls, and a handful of other guest lodges and restaurants.
 However, it is very dirty and run down now.
 It is the government administrative centre for the District, and there is an Immigration Office there as well.
 The port is the departure point for the ferry to Likoma and Chizumulu islands, Rurawe and Usisya, which are inaccessible by road and highly recommended for a visit, and Mbamba Bay in Tanzania.
 It is also a very popular place for budget travellers.
 Nkhata Bay is 60km north of Mwaya.